solliancenet/microsoft-mysql-developer-guide/artifacts/06-01-FunctionApp-DotNet/README.md

     ![This image demonstrates choosing the Azure Function App Linux deployment option.](./media/choose-linux-function-app.png "Azure Function App Linux")

 - Select **Next**
-- Select your account, subscription and resource group
+- Select the account, subscription and resource group
 - Select the **mysqldevSUFFIX-AddCustomerFunction** function app
 - Select **Finish**
 - Select **Publish**, and if prompted, select **OK** to update the runtime version.

-You should now be able to browse to the function endpoint and see your data:
+It should now be possible to browse to the function endpoint and see data:

 ```text
 https://mysqldevSUFFIX-addcustomerfunction.azurewebsites.net/api/addcustomerfunction?code=SOMECODE